 We recently held a private dinner for 20 CMOs from some of San Francisco’s most disruptive companies in the hospitality, food, insurance, financial services and media sectors.
 The conversation was wide-ranging, but it quickly converged on the tremendous possibilities—and expectations— attached to the role.
-Our key takeaways:

 The brands CMOs admire—and why